 In a nutshell: It might look understated, but there’s nothing dull about the way the A4 drives when you really push it hard.

-Full Disclosure: The car tested here was provided by Audi Australia for four days with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by Audi Australia for four days with a full tank of fuel.